Gdalik/EarQuiz_website/_posts/frequencies_help/2023-05-06-adjusting-audio-system.md

 exercises with different audio sources and settings.

-As my priority is to achieve the best possible sound quality without clipping as a side effect of boosting frequencies, I have decided to apply to every audio source of single-band exercise the preventive [peak normalization]({{ site.url }}{{ site.baseurl }}/manuals/earquiz-frequencies-help/annotations/#peak-normalization) with opposite number to current absolute value of frequency gain.
+As my priority is to achieve the best possible sound quality without clipping as a side effect of boosting frequencies, I have decided to apply to every audio source of single-band exercise the preventive [peak normalization][1] with opposite number to current absolute value of frequency gain.
 For dual-band EQ patterns, I have added extra-headroom from 1 up to 3dB.